mwyoung/SPIFFS_Remove_All/README.md

 # SPIFFS\_Remove\_All

-One file program to remove all SPIFFS data, for use with the Arduino IDE.
+A one file program to remove all SPIFFS data, for use with the Arduino IDE.

 By Miles Young